probinso/introduction-git/pres.md

 ---
 # Why do you Care?
 - No more emailing document revisions
-- Simpler Local Files
+- Simpler local files
-- Remote Storage
+- Remote storage
+- Stable workflow
+- Easily add new collaborators to project

 ---
 # Your Project!
 - After I assign you a **pannel** of content,
-- add them to a file `README.md`
+- add **pannel** contents to the `README.md` file
 - belonging to an **existing repository**
 - in **alphabetical order**.
 - Finally, share your changes